Allan Fitzgibbon (rugby league, born 1998)

-Allan Fitzgibbon (born 10 November 1998) is an Australian rugby league footballer who plays as a er for the Gold Coast Titans in the National Rugby League.
+Allan Fitzgibbon (born 10 November 1998) is an Australian rugby league footballer who last played as a er for the Gold Coast Titans in the National Rugby League.

 Background

 Fizgibbon was born in Coffs Harbour and is of Indigenous Australian descent from the Dunghutti and Bundjalung people.

 He attended Patrician Brothers' College, Fairfield before being signed by the Penrith Panthers.

 Playing career

 Early career

 In 2018, Fitzgibbon was a member of Penrith's Jersey Flegg Cup squad but spent the season playing for St Marys Saints in the Sydney Shield and Ron Massey Cup.
 In 2019, he played three games for the Panthers' NSW Cup side, scoring three tries.

 After spending time in the Australia rugby sevens system, he returned to rugby league in 2021, joining the Wests Tigers, playing for the Western Suburbs Magpies in the NSW Cup.
 He was released by the Tigers in June 2021 after a domestic violence charge.

 In 2023, Fitzgibbon joined the Sydney Roosters NSW Cup team before moving to the North Sydney Bears halfway through the season.
 In 2024, he scored a try in the Bears' NSW Cup Grand Final loss to the Newtown Jets.